 James was a pupil at Abingdon School, and in his final year was Organ Scholar of the Cathedral Singers of Christ Church, Oxford.
 He spent his gap year as Organ Scholar at Gloucester Cathedral, which was especially exciting due to the addition of the first ever girl choristers in the cathedral’s history.

 For seven years James learned the organ with James Brown, and he now studies with Stephen Farr.
-He would love to pursue a career in cathedral music if possible.
+In September 2021, he will become Assistant Director of Music at Exeter Cathedral.